helske/seqHMM/README.md

 Package seqHMM is designed for inference of hidden Markov models
-    where both the hidden state space and the symbol space of observations is discrete, and observations consists of multiple sequences possibly with multiply channels such as life calendar data with multiple life domains.
+    where both the hidden state space and the symbol space of observations is discrete, and observations consists of multiple sequences possibly with multiple channels such as life calendar data with different life domains.
     Maximum likelihood estimation via EM algorithm and direct numerical maximization with analytical gradients is supported.
 All main algorithms are written in C++.

 Package is still under heavy development (see details below), and should be available at CRAN in 2015.

+If you have any questions or wishes, please contact Satu Helske or Jouni Helske, firstname.lastname (at) jyu.fi.

 If you want to try it out, you can install it via devtools package: